gandhi-taha/javascript-forever/Module_08/08_objects.md

 console.log(copyPerson.hasOwnProperty('score'))
 ```

 You are astonishing.
 Now, you are super charged with the power of objects.
-You have just completed day 8 challenges and you are 8 steps a head in to your way to greatness.
+You have just completed 8 Modules and challenges and you are 8 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises
+## Exercises

 ### Exercises: Level 1